Home

 Open -

-Practical documentation of techniques, movements, sequences, and training elements.
+Practical documentation of techniques, stances, striking surfaces, sequences, kata, and training methods.

 Open